LaunchCodeEducation/skills-back-end-java/java4python/introduction-to-classes-and-objects/README.md

 In order to call the `sayHello` method of `HelloWorld`, we must first have an instance of `HelloWorld`, which we create using the syntax `new HelloWorld()`.
 As with built-in classes, classes that we create define their own types.
 So the object `hello` is a variable of type `HelloWorld`.

 <aside class="aside-note" markdown="1">
 You might be asking, "Didn't we create and call methods before without creating objects?"
 Indeed we did, but we always used the `static` keyword when doing so.
-We're taking those chains off now, and will learn how objects and classes work properly, from the ground on up.
+We'll learn precisely what `static` did for us in those settings in a moment, and how its usage results in different behavior from the object-oriented examples we're seeing now.
 </aside>

 The class `HelloWorld` isn't very interesting, and by standards we will soon come to judge Java classes by, it's not particularly good.
 It only does one thing, print a message, and the message is always the same.
 Even if we were to create two different objects of type `HelloWorld`, they would be basically the same.

 We introduce this simple class as a means of illustrating the simplest representation of some basic concepts in Java.
-The goal of the next few lessons is to build up the machinery to create a wide variety of interesting classes that can be used to create complex programs.
+The goal of the next few lessons is to build up the machinery to create a wide variety of interesting classes that can be used to create complex programs and elegantly solve difficult problems.

 ## The this Keyword